The sixth Painleve transcendent and uniformization of algebraic curves: Hauptmoduln and analytic connections

 \section{Hauptmoduln and analytic connections}

-Formulae \eqref{Psi-s}--\eqref{KE4} of Sect.\;\ref{further} were substantially intended just for illustration to an important general construction outlined in the chain \eqref{chain}.
-This is because the number of independent differential consequences is not infinite; they unify into a whole the base objects of the theory: Hauptmoduln $x,z,s,\ldots$, solutions $\Psi$ (possibly in terms of $_2F_1$), and the primary differential $\Psi^2=\dot x$ as a weight-2 modular form.
+The objectives to be pursued by Sect.~\ref{Fuchs} (especially around formulae \eqref{Psi-s}--\eqref{chain}) were not only to exhibit way of getting analytic formulae.
+All this material was substantially intended for preparatory illustration to an important general construction outlined in the chain \eqref{chain}.
+This is because the number of independent differential consequences is not infinite; they unify into a whole the basic aggregates of the theory: Hauptmoduln $x,z,s,\...$, solutions $\Psi$ (possibly in terms of $_2F_1$), and the primary differential $\Psi^2=\dot x$ as a weight-2 modular form.
 Closer motivation and explanations for that interrelations are as follows.